jcoady9/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: February 12, 2017

+**Today's Progress**: Tried to get a little further with the decoder ring in rust.

+**Thoughts:** The learning curve for Rust seems to be a little steep compared to other languages like Python or Java.
+I keep having trouble casting variables to other data types.

 ### Day 21: February 11, 2017

 **Today's Progress**: Started working on te Decoder Ring challenge.